Bicycle infantry: Origins

 Late in the 19th century the United States Army tested the bicycle's suitability for cross-country troop transport.
 The most extensive experimentation on bicycle units was carried out by 1st Lieutenant James A. Moss, of the 25th United States Infantry (Colored) (an African American infantry regiment with European American officers).
 Using a variety of cycle models, Moss and his troops, accompanied by an assistant surgeon, carried out extensive bicycle journeys covering between 800 and 1,900 miles (1287 to 3058 km).
 In 1896, Moss' Buffalo Soldiers stationed in Montana rode bicycles across roadless landscapes for hundreds of miles at high speed.
 The "wheelmen" traveled the 1,900 Miles to St. Louis Missouri in 40 days with an average speed of over 6 mph.
 A proposed ride from Missoula to San Francisco was not approved and the experiments terminated.

 The first known use of the bicycle in combat occurred during the 1895 Jameson Raid, in which cyclists carried messages.
 In the Second Boer War military cyclists were used primarily as scouts and messengers.
-One unit patrolled railroad lines on specially constructed tandem bicycles that were fixed to the rails.
+One unit patrolled railroad lines on specially constructed tandem bicycles that were fitted to the rails.
 Several raids were conducted by cycle-mounted infantry on both sides; the most famous unit was the Theron se Verkenningskorps (Theron Reconnaissance Corps) or TVK, a Boer unit led by the scout Daniel Theron, whom British commander Lord Roberts described as "the hardest thorn in the flesh of the British advance."
-Roberts placed a reward of £1,000 on Theron's head—dead or alive—and dispatched 4,000 soldiers to find and eliminate the TVK.
+Roberts placed a reward of £1,000 on Theron's capture and dispatched 4,000 soldiers to find and eliminate the TVK.